-Table 50 Network Setting > Broadband > Cellular Backup (continued)
+Table 30 Network Setting > Broadband > Cellular Backup (continued)

-LABEL DESCRIPTION Data Budget % of time budget/data budget (Mbytes)/data budget (kPackets) Select the check boxes and enter a number from 1 to 99 in the percentage fields.
+LABEL DESCRIPTION Actions before over budget Specify the actions the Zyxel Device takes before the time or data limit exceeds.
+Data Budget % of time budget/data budget (Mbytes)/data budget (kPackets) Select the checkboxes and enter a number from 1 to 99 in the percentage fields.
 If you change the value after you configure and enable budget control, the Zyxel Device resets the statistics.
 Actions when over budget Specify the actions the Zyxel Device takes when the time or data limit is exceeded.
 Current Cellular Connection Select Keep to maintain an existing cellular connection or Drop to disconnect it.
 Actions Enable e-mail Notification Click this switch to enable the email notification function.
 The Zyxel Device will email you a notification whenever over budget occurs.
-Mail Account Select an email address you have configured in Maintenance > E-mail Notification .
+Mail Account Select an email address you have configured in Maintenance > E-mail Notification.
 The Zyxel Device uses the corresponding mail server to send notifications.
 You must have configured a mail server already in the Maintenance > E-mail Notification screen.
 Cellular Backup e- mail Title Enter a title that you want to be in the subject line of the email notifications that the Zyxel Device sends.
 Send Notification to E-mail Notifications are sent to the email address specified in this field.
 If this field is left blank, notifications cannot be sent through email.
-Enable Log Select this to and enter the Interval of how many minutes you want the Zyxel Device to email you.
+Enable Log: Interval Select this to and enter the Interval of how many minutes (1 - 9999) you want the Zyxel Device to email you.
 Cancel Click Cancel to discard any changes to the settings.
 Apply Click Apply to save your changes.

-8.5 Broadband Advanced Screen
+7.5 Broadband Advanced Screen for DSL Routers